Contents

 }

-The element then behaves like a native input: it appears in FormData, responds to form reset, and can report validity using internals.setValidity().
-This is essential for building custom checkboxes, date pickers, or specialized inputs that work with standard <form> elements without any wrapper components or JavaScript workarounds.
+The element then acts like a native input.
+It shows up in FormData, responds to form reset, and can report validity through internals.setValidity().
+This is the key trick for building custom checkboxes, date pickers, or other inputs that plug into standard <form> elements with no wrapper component or JavaScript hack.

 Framework Integration

-Using Web Components in major frameworks is straightforward with minor configuration:
+Using Web Components in the big frameworks is easy with a small config tweak:

 FrameworkIntegration